rockettheme/docs/Docs/joomla/platform/templates.md

     2. **Browse** Locate the template's ZIP file on your local drive.
 [60%, 91%, sw]
     3. **Upload and Install** This will begin installation of your new template.
 [71%, 42%, ne]

-Once you've done this, you should be at an installation page (indicated by the sidebar in the image above).
+Once you have done this, you should be at an installation page (indicated by the sidebar in the image above).
 From here, you'll need to select **Browse** (point 2) and choose your template package zip file you downloaded previously.
-After you've made your selection, hit **Upload and Install** (point 3).
+After you have made your selection, hit **Upload and Install** (point 3).
 Joomla will automatically unzip the package and install its components for you.

 ![][install3]